GoushikaJanani/WolfDrone-Search-And-Rescue/README.md

 ## Running the tests

-Once the prerequisites are installed on Jetson TX2, run roslaunch mavros px4.launch in another terminal
+Once the prerequisites are installed on Jetson TX2, run roslaunch mavros px4.launch in another terminal.

-If you want to run the whole search and rescue mission run roslaunch wolfdrone search_and_rescue.launch
+If you want to run the whole search and rescue mission run roslaunch wolfdrone search_and_rescue.launch.
 If you want to test a take off and land run roslaunch wolfdrone takeoff_land.launch